 #2.
 Feet on the service line or even off the ground:

-The server and receiver both should stand diagonally opposite each other while at the time of service and receive and they cannot stand outside the bounds of the court lines.
+The server and receiver should stand diagonally opposite to each other while at the time of service.
+Also, they must stand inside the bounds of the court lines.

 #3.
 Service too high:

 This is one of the most common hand signals you will see a judge using.
-This kind of fault occurs quite often in a match even at the international level.
+This kind of fault often occurs in a match, even on an international level.

 #4.
-Racket handle should face down while serving:
+The Racket handle should face down while serving:

 #5.
-When the shuttle falls outside the lines of the court:
+When the shuttle falls outside the court lines:

-This signal is commonly seen on TV and even in other matches.
-It is also a very important signal as it is the final decision though it can be reviewed.
+This signal is commonly seen on TV matches.
+It is also a significant signal as it is the final decision, though it can be reviewed.

 #6.
 When the shuttle lands inside the lines of the court:

-This is very crucial as the decision of the line’s judge is the final one with regards to whether the shuttle was in or out.
-It is very important that the line’s judge stays alter and gives the right signal at the right time.
+This is very crucial as the decision of the line’s judge is the final one with regard to whether the shuttle was in or out.
+It is very important that the line’s judge stays altered and gives the right signal at the right time.

 FOLLOW US ON INSTAGRAM!